 The Video Platform's Accessibility interface provides Administrators with the ability to access both Auto Captioning and Human Captioning Users, set Permissions, and review Human and Auto Caption Requests.
 In addition, the Accessibility Dashboard provides access to Accessibility Validation options and the ability to create an Auto-Captioning Dictionary.

 Understanding the Accessibility Dashboard

 The Accessibility Dashboard provides access to a range of information regarding both Auto Captioning and Human Captioning.
 Auto Captioning provides editable, computer-generated captions available for both captured and uploaded content.
 Human Captioning consists of human-generated captioning provided by YuJa Pro Captioning, 3Play Media, Rev Media, and AST CaptionSync.

 Administrators can review both Human Caption Requests and Auto Caption Requests.
 All Human Captioning Requests are accessible, as well as the past month of Auto Caption Requests.
 Reports can be downloaded for review and are sent to your email with a link that expires after 24 hours.

 Setting Permissions in the Accessibility Interface

 Permissions to access and use both Auto Captioning and Human Captioning can be set through the Accessibility interface.
-The method is the same for both.
+The method is mostly the same for both.
 Administrators can modify the Human Captioning to require approval before being captioned.

 - Click on Edit in the Auto Captioning or Human Captioning Users boxes.

 - Review Current Permissions; you may delete Permissions by clicking the X icon.

 - Add Permissions by selecting Role Based or User Based.
 Role Based permissions enable you to allow permissions to All Students, All Instructors, or Administrators.
 You may also Add Permissions for individual users, where appropriate, and select if Required Approval for Human Captions is needed.